antaresproject/docs/docs/services/widget.md

 ###Creating Own Layout

-In order to add own layout go to the catalogue:
+In order to add your own layout go to the catalogue:

 ```console
 \src\components\widgets\resources\views\templates